 I was a good pastor, a hard-working man who rarely took a day off.
 I always put the church first.
 The church bills always got paid before I did.
 I worked seven days a week for poverty wages, with no benefits or insurance.
 Not one of the churches I pastored ever offered any form of benefit package or insurance.
 One church even expected me to pay special speakers out of my own pocket.
 After all, I wasn’t working on that Sunday, the speaker was.

 Granted, I willingly lived this way.
 No one forced me to do so.
-I want to be clear, lest anyone should say I’m whining or bitter, I CHOSE to live this way.
+I want to be clear, lest anyone should say I’m whining or bitter.
+I CHOSE to live this way.
 While I think some of the churches I pastored were indifferent or callous toward the needs of their pastor and his family, I could have decided to leave the ministry and take a secular job.
 I didn’t because I felt a sense of divine calling, and if suffering and doing without were a part of fulfilling that calling, so be it.

 People I once pastored or were friends with continue to be shocked when they find out that I not only have left the ministry, but I am also an atheist.
 Some people are so shocked that they can’t even talk to me about it.
 Several former parishioners have told me that they find my deconversion quite unsettling to their own faith, so they stay away from me.

-Often, these people turn to praying for me religiously.
+Often, these people turn to religiously praying for me.
 One church, after its pastor heard that I had left the faith, held regular prayer meetings on my behalf.
-They stormed the portals of heaven for the sake of my soul, all to no avail.
+They stormed the portals of Heaven for the sake of my soul, all to no avail.
 Other people resort to sending me letters, emails, books, tracts, etc. Somehow, they naïvely think that they or some author is going to tell me something that I’ve never heard before.
 Solomon was right when he said, There’s nothing new under the sun.
 I can’t imagine what a Christian could say or show me that would cause me to say, Wow!
 I’ve never seen that before.
 Jesus, I’m sorry for my unbelief.
 Please save me, amen.
 It’s not going to happen.

-No one had yet put forth an answer to the question, but having had lots of experience with people trying to figure out what to do with me, I thought I would venture a few answers of my own.
+No one had yet put forth an answer to his question, but having had lots of experience with people trying to figure out what to do with me, I thought I would venture a few answers of my own.

-- By all means gossip about me and question my salvation, ministry, and life.
+- By all means, gossip about me and question my salvation, ministry, and life.
 Just do what Jesus would do.

-- By all means write cryptic blog posts about me in the hope of making yourself feel better about my defection from the faith.
+- By all means, write cryptic blog posts about me in the hope of making yourself feel better about my defection from the faith.
 Nothing like straightening out a heretic to make oneself feel better.

-- By all means send me religious books.
+- By all means, send me religious books.
 They sell well on eBay.

-- By all means mention me in your sermons.
+- By all means, mention me in your sermons.
 I know how much a good illustration can spice up a sermon.

-These Bruce-sleuths continue to read, and thanks to the server logs I know what they have read.
+These Bruce-sleuths continue to read, and thanks to the server logs, I know what they have read.
 I now know that they are aware of what has happened to the man they once called pastor, preacher, or friend.
 What will they do now?

 Pray?
 Call me to repentance?
 Call me out on their blogs?
 Leave a comment on this blog?
 Try to evangelize me or win me back to Jesus?
-Think of what a prize I would be, an Evangelical-pastor-turned atheist reclaimed for the glory of God.
+Think of what a prize I would be: an Evangelical-pastor-turned-atheist reclaimed for the glory of God.
 In fact, I bet I could make a lot of money with a shtick like that.